Privacy Policy

 When we collect personal information about you through publicly available information sources, such information will be managed in accordance with the APPs.

-ADM and profiling technologies to improve the efficiency and accuracy of our services.
+We use ADM and profiling technologies to improve the efficiency and accuracy of our services.
 This involves using computer programs or algorithms to evaluate your personal information and make or assist in making decisions that may affect you.

 Specific processes where we utilise ADM include:

-• Tenancy Applications: We may use automated systems to assess your eligibility for a rental property by evaluating your credit history, rental references, and affordability.
+- Tenancy Applications: We may use automated systems to assess your eligibility for a rental property by evaluating your credit history, rental references and affordability.

-• Property Valuations: We use Automated Valuation Models (AVMs) to provide instant estimates of property market values based on historical sales data and market trends.
+- Property Valuations: We use Automated Valuation Models (AVMs) to provide instant estimates of property market values based on historical sales data and market trends.

-• Marketing and Lead Scoring: Our systems may automatically rank your interest in specific properties or services based on your interactions with our website and emails to provide you with more relevant information.
+- Marketing and Lead Scoring: Our systems may automatically rank your interest in specific properties or services based on your interactions with our website and emails to provide you with more relevant information.

-The personal information used in these processes may include your contact details, financial capacity, employment history, and digital activity on our platforms.
+The personal information used in these processes may include your contact details, financial capacity, employment history and digital activity on our platforms.

-Where a decision is made solely by automated means and has a legal or significant effect on you (such as the rejection of a rental application), you have the right to: be informed that an automated decision has been made; request an explanation of the logic involved and the potential consequences; and request a human review of the decision by contacting our Privacy Officer.
+Where a decision is made solely by automated means and has a legal or significant effect on you (such as the rejection of a rental application), you have the right to:

 Unsolicited personal information is personal information that we receive which we did not solicit.
 Unless we determine that we could have collected the personal information in line with the APPs or the information is contained within a Commonwealth record, we must destroy the information to ensure it is de-identified.